EmmaRubiH/WinterQuiz/README.md

 * When the user comes to the home page, they see a start "box".
 * The user sees a text that clarifies what the quiz is about.
 * Then a question is asked if the user is ready to start the quiz.
 To make the user a little curious.
-* To start the quiz, user need to write there name.
+* To start the quiz, user need to write their name.

 ![start box](/assets/image/firstpage.png)